storageos/tutorials/install-storageos/020-install-storageos.md

     > Wait until StorageOS Pods are ready.
 Note that pods typically take approximately 40 seconds to enter the Running Phase.
 Press `Ctrl+C` to continue once the pods are up.

 Once the pods are all in the Running state the installation is complete!
 You have created a StorageOS cluster.

 The last step is to license the cluster.
-You will do in following steps using the StorageOS GUI.
+You will license this cluster in following steps using the StorageOS GUI.